 We also represent a revolution against the bowties and bollocks of the wine snobs and posers who think wine is for the chosen few elite and educated.
 It’s not.
 We think everybody should be able to enjoy good wine, without feeling intimidated.

-It’s free to join, but we ask you to respect the community, and respect the amazing producers who share their wines with us.
+It’s free to join, but we ask you to respect the community and respect the amazing producers who share their wines with us.
 They are legends, and we all have to do our bit to help sustain and grow their businesses, so they can keep making awesome wines.

-Basically, it all comes down to keeping it real, doing the right thing by us, our producers and each other.
+Basically, it all comes down to keeping it real, doing the right thing by us, our producers, and each other.

-One of the coolest things about Vinomofo are our secret deals — these are deals so epic, wines so awesome, that the only way we can get our hands on them is by agreeing to keep the identity of the wine and the producer secret.
+One of the coolest things about Vinomofo is our secret deals — these are deals so epic, wines so awesome, that the only way we can get our hands on them is by agreeing to keep the identity of the wine and the producer secret.
 They’re happy for you to drink them, but they don’t want to see them advertised anywhere at that price.

-We ask you to keep that secret with us, so that we all get to keep enjoying them.
+We ask you to keep that secret with us so that we all get to keep enjoying them.
 If we blow it, we won’t be able to get these deals anymore.
-It’s pretty simple, and very important.
+It’s pretty simple and very important.

 The Mofo Story